picchick is a command-line utility used for programming and debugging

 Flashing

-flag is used in coordination with the hexfile argument in order
+The -f, --flash flag is used in coordination with the hexfile argument in order

 to flash it to the device.
 Some devices require you to erase the memory before